iamticken/Wave/README.md

 <a href='https://play.google.com/store/apps/details?id=org.wave.securesms&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height='80px'/></a>

 Also available on [iOS](https://github.com/waveapp/wave-ios) and [Desktop](https://github.com/waveapp/wave-desktop).

+## Agares - The Wave AI

+Wave now features Agares, a powerful AI assistant to help you with your daily tasks.
+Agares can do everything an AI can do, right within your favorite messaging app.

 ## Contributing Bug Reports
 We use GitHub for bug tracking.
 Please search the existing issues for your bug and create a new one if the issue is not yet tracked!